vaeth/mv_perl/README.md

 additionally a list containing the original filenames (and perhaps with a small description of the files).
 This script renames the files corresponding to such a list.
-This script requires perl-5.12.
+This script requires perl 5.6 or newer.
 For improved output, the `String::ShellQuote` module is recommended.

 ### commlist

 Print lines common to two list of file resp. contained in only one of these lists.
 This is similar to the standard unix comm utility, but deals with unsorted input/output.
-This script requires perl-5.12
+This script requires perl 5.6 or newer.

 ### sshconfig